Browse by Medical Category

 80 Carby St.

-If participants bring any electronic devices, including cell phones, MP3 Players, and personal gaming systems, staff will hold onto these items and may set up guidelines for their appropriate use during schedule break and travel times ONLY.
+If participants bring any electronic devices, including cell phones, MP3 Players, and personal gaming systems, staff will hold onto these items and may set up guidelines for their appropriate use during scheduled breaks and travel times ONLY.

 MGH Aspire camp is “nut free” meaning we don’t serve any nut products and require that families refrain from sending any nut products with their children.
 Note, however, the facilities we use do not require nut-free restrictions and therefore we cannot guarantee a nut-free environment.
 We do our best to sanitize and will discuss specific concerns/accommodations on a case by case basis.